akaflay/Demo/README.md

 ## Configuration

-Edit the `.env` file to add your application key and application secret.Currently it has my config values
+Edit the `.env` file to add your application key and application secret.Currently it has config values of my RC app.

 ```bash
 $ cd demo